Google+ Massive Data Security Breach

-Revelations of a massive breach of Google+, a largely defunct challenger to Facebook, suggest that the data of hundreds of thousands of users were compromised over a period from 2015 to March 2018.
+Revelations of a Google+ Massive Data Security Breach, a largely defunct challenger to Facebook, suggest that the data of hundreds of thousands of users were compromised over a period from 2015 to March 2018.

 Per multiple news reports, Google chose not to make news of the breach public, believing that it would thus avoid additional scrutiny and calls for tighter regulation that have followed other recent breach disclosures.